performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Performance Monitor Reporting Frequency and Duration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-reporting frequencydurationMany of the performance monitoring utilities
+Many of the performance monitoring utilities
 have periodic reporting patterns.
 The ``-t`` interval and ``-s`` samples
 options are used to control the sampling (reporting) interval, usually
 expressed as a real number of seconds (interval), and the number of